Struth-Rourke/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) O(n)

-The runtime is O(n) because as the loop checks if "a" is less than n^3, it would take "n" times to iterate through the entire loop, which is just a linear function runtime.
-The runtime will also increase linearly as the input sixe of "n" increases, since there is a another, successive value in the list.
+The runtime is O(n) because as the loop checks if "a" is less than n^3, it will take "n" times to iterate through the entire loop, which is just a linear function runtime.
+This also means that as the size of "n" inscrease, the runtime increases linearly with each new addition.

 b) O(n log n)

-The runtime is O(n log n) because the outer loop is looping through "n", while the inner loop is loop through log "n" since the data is split and compared.
+The runtime is O(n log n) because the outer loop is looping through "n" while the inner loop is loop through log "n" since the data is split and compared.